For Months I Felt Like a Woman

 She replied that though located in the same general vicinity, she had doubts about it being a lymph node.
 I was assured that the pathologist would be thorough—even enlisting an outside lab if necessary.
 The recommended course of action is excisional biopsy.
 Having already paid for this second visit with her and exhausted non-invasive options, I consented to a subcutaneous left chest/flank excisional biopsy.

 Under the Knife

-The surgeon used sutures that dissolve within 3 weeks (see sidebar: Dissolvable Stitches Aren't Vegan).
-Since I am allergic to silicone, and medical offices frequently use 3M™ Kind Removal brand of tape with gauze, she opted for a dissolvable "glue" type "bandage" that lasts a few days.
+Medical offices frequently use 3M™ Kind Removal brand of tape with gauze.
+A dissolvable “glue” type “bandage” that lasts a few days was applied over the dissolvable stitches.
 This technique keeps the wound dry even when showering.
 Completely awake during the entire procedure, I felt no pain.
-When she was done, I walked out unassisted and drove home.
+When the surgeon was done, I walked out unassisted and drove home.
 Paying two bucks to the parking attendant meant I was there under an hour.
 About six hours later, the local anesthetic subsided.
-It now felt like I had been scratched or pricked — no real pain though — more on par with an itch.
+It now felt like I had been scratched or pricked—no real pain though—more on par with an itch.
 A single OTC ibuprofen subdued the annoyance.

 Two days later, as originally suspected, a benign lipoma was confirmed.
 Good news: there are no cancer cells in the mass.
 Essentially, it’s just a piece of dense fat.
 Had the ultrasound technician confirmed this, it could have saved weeks of apprehension and 90 percent of the total doctor bill.
 Involving a specialist early on may have prevented much of the unnecessary testing while (s)he focused on the suspected diagnosis.
 This opportunity to walk in a woman’s shoes without wearing stilettos has given me more compassion for the things ladies go through to keep breasts A Bit More Healthy.